 HBXL commit to continue to engage in ethical business practices in everything we do.

 As a company dedicated to the development of environmental software solutions in addition to other business software, HBXL are committed to acting environmentally responsible.
 As well as, minimising the impact of our business on the environment and that of other building firms who are responsible for large amounts of construction waste and homes responsible for significant CO2 emissions.
-Moreover, we believe that the environmental issues are the biggest area of CSR within HBXL due to the potential impact that the company can make from an industry perspective and also where there is continued room for improvement internally.are
+Moreover, we believe that the environmental issues are the biggest area of CSR within HBXL due to the potential impact that the company can make from an industry perspective and also where there is continued room for improvement internally.
+THE OBJECTIVES OF THE STATEMENT ARE A COMMITMENT TO:

 - To provide solutions to general builders on good practice for improving the quality of existing homes their health and safety/environmental responsibilities